vacanza/holidays/CONTRIBUTING.md

 ## Localization

-In order to add or update existing holiday names translation you\'ll need to generate pygettext .pot file first:
+In order to add or update existing holiday names translation you'll need to generate pygettext .pot file first:

 ``` shell